fluencelabs/nox/docs/protocol.md

 func TmMerkleRoot(allChunks [][]byte) []byte {}
 ```

-Tendermint consensus engine periodically pulls few transactions from the mempool and forms a new block.
+Tendermint periodically pulls few transactions from the mempool and forms a new block.
 Nodes participating in consensus sign produced blocks, however their signatures for a specific block are available only as a part of the next block.

 ```go
 type Block struct {